M. R. N. Murthy: Biographical sketch

 M.R.N.
-Murthy was born in the small village of Mathur situated in the Shimoga District of Karnataka State.
+Murthy was born in the small village of Mattur situated in the Shimoga District of Karnataka State.
 The primary education of Murthy was at the Government school of his native village.
 He obtained higher secondary education in the nearby town of Shimoga, as there was no higher secondary school in the village.
 Murthy belongs to one of the initial generations to leave the village for higher education.
 Because of this background, Murthy has intimate knowledge of Indian rural traditions and customs.
 After his Pre-University education at Shimoga, Murthy joined the Central College in Bangalore as an honours student of physics.
 Following this, he joined the Indian Institute of Technology, Madras (the present Chennai) to study masters course in physics.
 After obtaining masters degree, he joined the organic chemistry Department of the prestigious Indian Institute of Science for his doctoral studies under the guidance of Professor K. Venkatesan, a well-known Indian crystallographer.
 Murthy's doctoral work was partially concerned with conformation of peptides.
 Murthy determined some peptide structures and carried out molecular mechanics calculation on model peptides to understand their conformational properties.
 These studies kindled Murthy's interest in macromolecular crystallography.
 Therefore, after obtaining his doctorate degree from the Indian Institute of Science, he joined Purdue University, West Lafayette, Indiana, United States, as a post doctoral fellow to work on structure determination of glyceraldehyde-3-phosphate dehydrogenase and catalase under the leadership of Professor M.G.
 Rossmann, a world-renowned crystallographer.